jaid28/Screen-Recoder/README.md

 Libraries we used

-1. pyautogui
+a. pyautogui
    Helps to capture the screenshots

-2. opencv-python
+b. opencv-python
    OpenCV for video processing

-3. Numpy
+c.
+Numpy
   Numpy Converts image into numpy arrays